bedil1010/rr/README.md

 ## The App`

-In our app we are using avocado dataset from kaggle.com, analyzing it using Shiny package.
-In includes:
+In our app we are using avocado dataset from kaggle.com.
+We are doing an exploratory data analysis using Shiny package where firstly have a map where and two types of graph: scatter plot and bar plot where we observe the relationship between some of the feature of the dataset.

+### Map

 - Map of the avocado consumption in US in different states